Eric Jacobus is back in Blindsided

-I’ve been a big fan of Eric Jacobus for a long time: both his solo projects and team-efforts with his kickass stunt troupe, The Stunt People.
+I’ve been a big fan of actor, filmmaker and stuntman extraordinaire Eric Jacobus for a long time, through both his solo projects and team-efforts with his kickass stunt troupe, The Stunt People.
 I also interviewed him at length for my book Life of Action and he remains an incredibly creative filmmaker, actor and stunt performer.
 Despite more mainstream work in the likes of Mortal Kombat: Legacy, A Good Day to Die Hard and ABCs of Death 2, he is most inventive through his indie action output.

 In his new action short, Blindsided, our unlikely hero is blind man and apple pie connoisseur Walter (Eric Jacobus) who ventures to his local store for milk and apples.
 When mafia thugs try to shake down the storeowner (action veteran Roger Yuan), Walter shows them what a blind martial artist is capable of!